 - Choose a low saturated fat diet.
 Cut the fat off meat, remove skin from chicken and where possible avoid cream, butter and high fat products.

 - Use low fat products.
 Such as 25% reduced fat cheese, diet yoghurt, skim milk and low fat margarines.

 - Get your 5 + 3.
 Include 5 serves of vegetables and two – three serves of fruit a day.

 - Aim for 30g of fibre each day.

 - Omit or use salt sparingly.
 A low-sodium diet is ideal for people with diabetes.

 - Avoid coconut milk.
 It contains 40g of fat per cup!
 Instead make my version of using evaporated light milk and imitation coconut essence at only 4g of fat per cup.

 - Limit sugar.
 Having small amounts of sugar is fine, for example one of my cakes may have a third cup sugar but it serves ten.
 Divided up there isn’t much sugar at all.

 - Opt for Basmati or Doongara rice.
 Both have a lower GI than normal white rice.

 - Choose cold-climate fruit.
 Fruit grown in a colder climate such as berries, cherries, apples, pears etc have a lower GI.
 Tropical fruits have a high GI rating and are quickly absorbed into the blood stream.

-All recipes in my cook books are suitable for people with both type 1 and type 2 diabetes.
+All recipes in my cookbooks are suitable for people with both type 1 and type 2 diabetes.
 They also contain a full nutritional panel so you can keep track of what you’re eating.